-This is the column of 2 radio buttons entitled "Plot Mode:" at the bottom right of the control panel area.
-In
+This is the column of 2 radio buttons entitled "Plot Mode:" at the top right of the control panel area.
+In line graph

-mode, the spot value of x at after each iteration of the equation is displayed as a short horizontal line.
+mode, the spot value of x after each iteration of the equation is displayed as a short horizontal line.
 Its length is that of the iteration period on the time axis.
-When you select
+When you select spot value

 scanning is selected.
 Instead, it carries on plotting the values of x at the same horizontal position at the end of the time axis.
 These plots gradually build up into a 'bar' which shows the envelope within which the values of x vary once it has settled down after its initial 70 or so iterations from its starting value.
 This envelope is unique for each value of 'c' within the currently selected equation.

 The 'Constant c' Entry Field

 This is a text entry field in which you can enter your own value for the constant 'c' in the currently selected equation.
 It thus allows you to explore the effects of very small and precise changes in the value of 'c'.
 This is particularly interesting for the values around which the behaviour of the iterating equation changes dramatically from smooth to oscillatory or from oscillatory to chaotic.
 If you enter a collection of characters which cannot be parsed into a number within the valid ranges for 'c', the applet will reinstate the previous valid value.
 To enter a new value of c, click into the text field beneath the title "Adjust c", delete what is there already, type in the value you want and hit the 'return' key (on your computer's keyboard).
 The new value is then in effect.
 Entering a new value of c causes each graph to be cleared of any existing trace and x to be reset to its appropriate starting value.
 The iteration process must then be started by clicking the Start button.